-Prior to joining the University of Leeds, I completed a BA in Politics and Contemporary History and a Master by Research at the University of Huddersfield.
+Prior to joining the University of Leeds, I completed a BA in Politics and Contemporary History and a Master by Research degree at the University of Huddersfield.
 For this, I carried out research on the Labour Party and the 'Politics of Englishness' which involved undertaking a number of qualitative interviews with Labour Party MPs and council leaders.

 Key areas of interest include:

-- British party politics
+- British Politics

-- Party systems
+- Party Politics

-- MA Social Research
+- MA Social Research (Distinction)

-- MRes Politics
+- MRes Politics (Distinction)

-- BA Politics with Contemporary History
+- BA Politics with Contemporary History (1st)